AdamDunn22/FinalProject/README.md

 ## Questions we hope to answer:
 * What are the variables that are key identifiers in determining if someone has diabetes?
 * Has the total number of people with diabetes changed due to the pandemic?
+* Can model accurately classify individual cases of type diabetes from dataset?

 ## Project Outline:
 * Patient Health and Demographic data is collected, analyzed and cleaned up using Pandas and Numpy libraries.
 Using Sklearn packages we created a KNN supervised machine learning model to split data and predict which patients have type 2 diabetes.
 Data is seperated into features and taget variables (diabetes).
 Features include blood pressure, BMI, age, and other factors.
 A confusion matrix and accuracy score are given as part of the model.
 * A dashboard is created using Javascript/HTML/CSS to display the data in an easy to view and simple format that also allows for users to interact with graphs/figures and select data.

-## Description of Communitcation Protocol
+## Description of Communication Protocol
 To ensure we are able to communicate with each other when we have ideas, any problems , or for any other reason we created a slack group chat.
 We will also meet at least once a week outside of class and more if needed.
 There is also a shared google folder where we can upload any resources that could be useful, and it has a document where we track all of our ideas and it allows us to go back and review each others ideas.